pocomane/MiSTer_misc/README.md

 in a shell on the target device.

-Both the methods will download the last built release and install it in the default path: `/media/fat/misc/MiSTer_misc`.
+Both the methods will download the last script from the repo and install it in the default path: `/media/fat/misc/MiSTer_misc`.
 It will also generate some script in the default path: `/media/fat/Scripts`.
 One of this is the updater script
 itself: `/media/fat/Scripts/MiSTer_misc_update.sh`.